jtuttle/baku/README.md

 # Baku

 Baku provides a simple Entity Component System framework for use with Ruby game engines.
 It has been tested with [Gosu](https://www.libgosu.org/ruby.html), but should be flexible enough to work with any Ruby project that has a game loop.

 Baku is still very much a work in progress.
 There are undoubtedly bugs.
 I will be continually iterating and improving on it as I use it for my personal game development projects.
 Enjoy!

-## Quick Start

-The [Quick Start Guide](https://github.com/jtuttle/baku/wiki/Quick-Start-Guide) will walk you through setting up a basic project with Gosu and Baku.
+The [Baku wiki](https://github.com/jtuttle/baku/wiki) includes a [quick start guide](https://github.com/jtuttle/baku/wiki/quick-start-guide) if you're already familiar with the ECS approach.
+If not, there is also a descriptive [tutorial](https://github.com/jtuttle/baku/wiki/tutorial) that will cover ECS concepts while walking you through setting up Gosu with Baku.

 ## Installation